Alexandra Harper, Miss Williamson County, was crowned 2018 Miss Tennessee USA Saturday at Austin Peay State University in Clarksville, Tennessee.

 Crowned earlier Saturday was Miss Tennessee Teen USA Sofie Rovenstine, Miss Historic Franklin.
 She accepted her new crown and title from the reigning Miss Tennessee Teen USA, Megan Ski Hollingsworth from Marshall County.

-Miss Tennessee Teen USA received a 14-karat white gold petite crown necklace set with one-fifth carat total weight of full-cut round diamonds, also crafted by Herzlich.
+Miss Tennessee Teen USA received a 14-karat white gold petite crown necklace set with a one-fifth-carat total weight of full-cut round diamonds, also crafted by Herzlich.

 Herzlich is a jewelry designer, appraiser, and curator of previously owned fine jewelry with more than 40 years of experience in the fine jewelry business.
 He is married to Austin Peay President Dr. Alisa White.
 Both the 2018 Miss Tennessee USA and Miss Tennessee Teen USA will have the opportunity to represent Tennessee at the Miss USA and Miss Teen USA Pageants in the summer and fall, respectively, of next year.